raomin/ESPAltherma/README.md

 Note: Smart Grid needs to be switched ON in the heatpump configuration menu, otherwise SG1 and SG2 contacts are not evaluated.

 ## Step 5 (optional) - Pulse Meter feature
-ESPaltherma can communicate how much energy it should consume via a pulse meter.
-For this, uncomment and confugre PIN_PULSE`, `PULSE_PER_kWh` and `PULSE_DURATION_MS` in `src/setup.c`.
+ESPaltherma can communicate how much energy the HP should consume via a pulse meter.
+For this, uncomment and confugre `PIN_PULSE`, `PULSES_PER_kWh` and `PULSE_DURATION_MS` in `src/setup.c`.
 Send energy amount in Watt to MQTT channel `espaltherma/pulse/set`.
 Current Watt setting is available in `espaltherma/pulse/state`.

 *TODO more close description what it is to do*